GregWickham/Reanimator/index.md

         invoices = Inquiry_1.Invoice.InvoicesFrame.In(inquirySession);
 ```
 Once these *in-context* objects are available, we'll be able to query them to scrape data from the screen of the console application.

+Now that the Activity is started up, it's ready to do some work.
+The standard pattern is for an Activity to implement `public` methods with a return type of `Task` that expose its functionality to client code.
+This pattern is not mandatory; it just happens to work well for most things.
+The client that calls this exposed functionality could be anything -- a Windows user interface, a .NET API, a REST endpoint, whatever.